manuu1311/Music_genre_classification/README.md

 <img src="imgs/conf_matrix.png">
 <img src="imgs/diagram.png">
 <br><br>
 The confusion matrix reveals that the model has troubles differentiating between metal, reggae, and country.
 Most of the error came from these 3 genres, while the confusion matrix  otherwise indicates strong performance.
 Looking at the mean spectrograms, these 3 genres have clear similarities.
 Instead, looking at jazz and classical, they have the most distinct spectrograms, with clear differences with respect to the others.
-This is reflected by the fact that the model performs best for these 2 models in every metric.
+This is reflected by the fact that the model performs best for these 2 genres in every metric.